MicrosoftDocs/Viva/Teams-insights/viva-insights-home.md

 * [Take a break](#take-a-break) &ndash; Under **Take a break**, select **Start**.

 > [!NOTE]
 > As of June 2021, Headspace is only available to users who have their language in Teams set to English.
-(Additional languages will be supported in the future.)
+(Additional languages will be supported soon.)
 The **Take a break** option is available to those who do not have their default language set to English.

 For the next three cards, you can take a quick action while remaining on the Home page.
 Alternatively, you can open the full feature (and leave the Home page) by selecting another option on the card &ndash; such as **More insights**.